theo-mrn/Node_project/README.md

 ## Notes:

 - **OAuth2 Attempt**: Initial attempt to implement OAuth2 failed due to issues obtaining the token.
+- **ag-grid Attempt**: Initial attempt to implement ag-grid but blank pages.

 ---